JorgW/WordPainter/readme.md

 # What to do

-It is recommended to use a fresh installation of Ubuntu.
+It is recommended to use Ubuntu.
+Wordpainter is only tested on Ubuntu 14.04.

 Install Caffe
   - Make sure your Caffe folder and your wordpainter folder are in the same directory.
   - See the Wiki for installation guides.
   - Make sure to add GPU and cuDNN support if you have the hardware.
+  - cuDNN requires registration with NVIDIA's developers program: https://developer.nvidia.com/cudnn

 Add your text files for analyzis in /text_corpus. makewikifiles.py can be used.